-- 6.15 Bishopstone Conservation Area is based around the old village of Bishopstone.
-Set in the Bishopstone Valley, to the west of Seaford, it is separated from the town of Seaford and the modern Rookery Hill development by an open wedge of fields and the Rookery escarpment with the result that it retains the unspoilt character of an isolated downland hamlet. - 6.16 The attractive character of Bishopstone village has been retained by restricting the intrusion of buildings into the valley including protection of the particularly sensitive skyline formed by the ridges on the east and south sides.
-It is considered that any further development beyond the existing limits of development adjacent to these ridgelines would seriously damage the setting of the Conservation Area. - 6.17 On street parking by the Church and Village Hall erodes verges and compromises the character and appearance of the Conservation Area.
-Proposals for the creation of an off-street parking area will be supported to enhance the historic character of the village and improve the local amenity.
+- 6.13 Bishopstone Conservation Area is based around the old village of Bishopstone.
+Set in the Bishopstone Valley, to the west of Seaford, it is separated from the town of Seaford and the modern Rookery Hill development by an open wedge of fields and the Rookery escarpment with the result that it retains the unspoilt character of an isolated downland hamlet. - 6.14 The attractive character of Bishopstone village has been retained by restricting the intrusion of buildings into the valley including protection of the particularly sensitive skyline formed by the ridges on the east and south sides.
+The Town Council is concerned to ensure that further development beyond the existing limits of development adjacent to these ridgelines does not damage the setting of the Conservation Area. - 6.15 On street parking by the Church and Village Hall erodes verges and compromises the character and appearance of the Conservation Area.
+Whilst not a Policy requirement, the Town Council would be supportive of the creation of an off-street parking area that enhances historic environment and improves amenity in this area.